Baidu releases Apollo 5.0 with upgrades for ‘complex’ road scenarios

 Among the growing body of collaborators is California-based Udelv, which in January said it would deploy up to 100 autonomous delivery vehicles developed on Apollo 3.5 to U.S. cities, including the San Francisco Bay Area, in 2019.
 Other Apollo adoptees include Volvo and Ford, both of which have committed to testing Apollo-powered self-driving vehicles on Chinese roads in 2019.

 Baidu is also working with Chinese automobile manufacturers Chery, BYD Auto, and Great Wall, in addition to Hyundai Kia, Ford, and VM Motori, to roll out Apollo Enterprise solutions to cars.
-FAW Group, which develops the Hongqi line of luxury cars, is another close partner — last year it announced plans to launch a “limited number” of Apollo vehicles across China in the following year, and Baidu says more than 60 of the world’s leading automotive manufacturers use DuerOS for Apollo — a set of AI-based IoV solutions, with voice assistant, augmented reality, and motion detection capabilities — in more than 300 car models.
+FAW Group, which develops the Hongqi line of luxury cars, is another close partner — last year it announced plans to launch a “limited number” of Apollo vehicles across China in the following year, and Baidu says more than 60 of the world’s leading automotive manufacturers use DuerOS for Apollo — a set of AI-based IoV solutions with voice assistant, augmented reality, and motion detection capabilities — in more than 300 car models.

 Baidu intends to achieve “full autonomy” on highways and urban roads by 2020, but it has competition in Beijing-based Pony.ai, which has raised $214 million in venture capital to date and in early April launched a driverless taxi pilot in Guangzhou.
-Meanwhile, Alphabets Waymo says it’s now servicing over 1,000 riders with a fleet of more than 600 cars.
+Meanwhile, Alphabet’s Waymo says it’s now servicing over 1,000 riders with a fleet of more than 600 cars.
 And GM’s Cruise Automation has been testing an autonomous taxi service for employees in San Francisco and plans to launch a public service this year.
 Other rivals include Tesla, Zoox, Aptiv, May Mobility, Pronto.ai, Aurora, and Nuro.